SCTCoding/Useful-Stuff/README.md

 ## BlindGrab.sh
 This is a copy script to grab ephemeral files and directories that are difficult to catch on the file system.
 It is a brute force try as fast as possible design.

+## Outlook Autodiscover.applescript
+This script allows you to disable or enable background autodiscovery in Microsoft Outlook 2016.